Integrations/Amazon Bedrock

 Policy rules

-Define policies that complement your IAM roles.
+Define policies that complement your AWS access roles.
 Veto rules inspect tool arguments, enforce business constraints, and rate-limit agent actions.

 version: "1.0"